 Supabase auth cookies set without HttpOnly are readable by any XSS payload — one injected script steals every session.

 This covers the basics.
-A full PageLens scan checks hundreds of rules across 10 categories — including the ones that are hard to spot manually.
+A full PageLens AI scan checks hundreds of rules across 10 categories — including the ones that are hard to spot manually.

 After your scan, download the Markdown report and use this prompt with your AI builder to fix everything automatically.